 Videography is the same as the ASUS Zenfone 6.
-It supports 4K up to 60 fps.
+It supports 4K up to 60 fps on the primary lens and 30 fps on the secondary lens.
 Slow-motion is available at 720p and 1080p, although the latter is limited to 240 fps.
-Since neither camera is optically stabilized, only EIS is available, although it isn't available for slow-motion mode.
+Only EIS is available for stabilization, although it isn't available for slow-motion mode.

 - Resolution: 720p, 1080p, and 4K